The Pocock Family

 From the Seattle Times:

-"His influence turned Seattle into a center for rowing, and as UW rowers became coaches elsewhere, his shells – and his philosophy – spread… through his leadership, rowing has become the sport for all ages as a singular or group activity.
+"His influence turned Seattle into a center for rowing, and as UW rowers became coaches elsewhere, his shells – and his philosophy – spread.
+Through his leadership, rowing has become a sport for all ages as a singular or group activity.
 The blending of rowing and life – in his words: “Harmony, balance, rhythm.
 There you have it.
 That’s what life is all about.”

 George Yeoman Pocock